haxetink/tink_template/README.md

 This library adds compile time support for a `haxe.Template` like string based template language.
 Using it, templates always end up as actual methods on Haxe classes.
 Think of it as a superset of Haxe, that makes concatenating strings particularly easy.
 It is still statically typed and supports using, macros and what not.

+Be sure to check out [hhp](https://github.com/RealyUniqueName/HHP) - a "PHP-like templating system for Haxe" - for a similar yet different approach.

 ## Modes

 The library supports two modes: